owtf/spyderjax/README.md

 ---
 0.1

+  - Basic crawler ready

+  - Basic DOM analysis

+  - Minimal, functional webUI

 Contribute
 ---

-Send a pull request or create an issue on the issue tracker.
+Send a **pull request** or create an issue on the **issue tracker**.

-Suggestions welcome!w
+Suggestions welcome!